Foundation for the Preservation of the Mahayana Tradition: History

 Lama Yeshe's project of defining and implementing an efficient organizational and administrative structure within the FPMT created the potential for friction at a local level.
 The organization's affiliated centers had initially been largely autonomous and self-regulating, but towards the late-1970s were increasingly subject to central management and control.

 As a result, says Kay (and Samuel's analysis concurs), at the same time that the FPMT was consolidating its structure and practices, several local groups and teachers defected, founding independent networks.
 Geshe Loden of Australia's Chenrezig Institute left the FPMT in 1979, in order to focus on his own network of centers.
 More consequentially, Kelsang Gyatso and his students caused the Manjushri Institute, the FPMT's flagship center in England, to sever its FPMT ties.
 At issue was whether the centers and their students ought to identify primarily with Lama Yeshe, local teachers, the Gelugpa tradition, or Tibetan Buddhism as a whole.
 The FPMT now asks its lamas to sign a "Geshe Agreement" which makes explicit the organization's expectations.
 The latter rift widened in the wake of unrelated, post-1996 controversy over Dorje Shugden.
 Following the policy of the 14th Dalai Lama, the FPMT bans the worship of this deity from its centers.

 Lama Yeshe's death in 1984 led to his succession as spiritual director by Lama Zopa.
 In 1986, a Spanish boy named Tenzin Ösel Hita (a.k.a.
 Tenzin Ösel Rinpoche, or "Lama Ösel") was identified as the tulku of Lama Yeshe.
 As he came of age, Hita gave up his robes for a secular life, attending university in Spain, and became relatively inactive in the FPMT.
 In 2009, Hita was quoted in several media sources as renouncing his role as a tulku—remarks which he later disavowed.
+In 2025, Hita published an open letter in which he observed that the FPMT board always saw him as someone "they needed to manage and control," and complained of a whispering campaign in which the board sought to marginalize his role in the organization, without giving him a chance to answer any accusations against him.
+He states that the FPMT has pressured him to enter a drug rehab (Hita insists that he does not use drugs), and cut off a monthly allowance that had been established by Lama Zopa.